sourcefrog/cargo-mutants/README.md

 `--json`: With `--list`, show the list in json.

-`--check`: Run `cargo check` on all generated mutants, but don't actually run the tests.
+`--check`: Run `cargo check` on all generated mutants to find out which ones are viable, but don't actually run the tests.

 `--no-copy-target`: Don't copy the `/target` directory from the source, and don't freshen the source directory before copying it.
 The first "baseline" build